Primary Stylistic Influences:

 - Blut Aus Nord (Industrial Black Metal)

-- Chimaira (mostly Groove Metal, Thrash Metal, and Metalcore, but the industrial influence is obvious on their first album)
+- Chimaira (mostly Groove Metal, Thrash Metal, and Metalcore, but the industrial influence is obvious on both their first and latest albums)

 - Crash (Also Thrash Metal and Groove Metal with Rap Metal influences)